Breeding Terms and Conditions

 6. Staphylococcus aureus

-8. Billing of Veterinary Charges for On-Station (at Holsteiner Verband Stallion Stations) and On-Farm (at Breeder’s Premises) Insemination
+8. Billing of Veterinary Charges for Insemination at Holsteiner Verband Stallion Stations

-Insemination by stallions owned by the Holsteiner Verband Hengsthaltungs GmbH, Elmshorn, starts on 16 February 2021 (approximately).
+Insemination by stallions stood by the Holsteiner Verband stallion keeping GmbH, Elmshorn, starts around 16 February 2023 .
 For each individual mare, the breeder has two options for settling the veterinary charges.
-The decision must be made and written down in the insemination contract completed at the station prior to the mare‘s first insemination:
+The decision must be made and written down in the stallion service/ insemination contract completed at the station prior to the mare‘s first insemination:

-Coverage/outset of the flat fee: In addition to showing clear external signs of heat towards a teaser stallion, the mare must have a viable, good-sized follicle (35 mm at least).
-The station vet decides whether the mare is ready for insemination.
+Coverage/start of the flat fee: In addition to showing clear external signs of heat towards a teaser stallion, the mare must have a viable, good-sized follicle (35 mm at least).
+The station vet decides on the mare’s readiness for insemination.
 If there is no viable follicle, all examinations and treatment necessary until such a follicle is present will be charged extra by the vet.

-The vet charges the mare owner extra for follicle examinations carried out when the mare is not in heat as well as for additional veterinary treatment, specific hormonal treatment, administration of ovulation induction agents, swabs, and pregnancy checks.
+The vet charges the mare owner extra for follicle examinations carried out when the mare is not in heat as well as for additional veterinary treatment, for example administration of ovulation inducing agents, swabs, pregnancy checks and frozen semen specific hormonal treatment.

-It is always advisable for the breeders to have all mares’ pregnancy status checked at that time of the year in order to be able to plan necessary veterinary treatment should a mare be barren or no longer pregnant in order to prepare and “clean up” the mares in good time for the new breeding season.
+Breeders are advised to have all mares’ pregnancy status checked by 15 September of the year to be able to plan necessary veterinary treatment should a mare be barren or no longer pregnant in order to prepare and “clean up” the mares in good time for the new breeding season.